HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Get the bitrate of a certain track of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackWidth(int playerIndex, int trackIndex)
-Get the width of a certain track of a certain stream.
+Get the width of a **certain** track of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackHeight(int playerIndex, int trackIndex)
-Get the height of a certain track of a certain stream.
+Get the height of a **certain** track of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 of the list.

+#### protected int GetVideoWidth(int playerIndex)
+Get the width of the **current** track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

+#### protected int GetVideoHeight(int playerIndex)
+Get the height of the **current** track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackID(int playerIndex, int trackIndex)
 Get the ID of a certain track of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### public void EnableCaptions(int playerIndex, bool enabled)
-Enables the captions of the stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
 Provide information about all the captions of a certain stream.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.